-Having a personal website gives you control of your content and allows you to reach people who are actively searching for you.
-Websites are powerful tools for academics (professors, lecturers, adjuncts, graduate students) looking to build their personal brand.
+Having a personal website gives you control of your content and allows you to reach people who are actively searching for you and your research topics.
+Websites are powerful tools for academics (professors, lecturers, adjuncts, graduate students) looking to disseminate their work to a larger audience.
 You may be wondering why or if you need a web presence and there are many reasons.
-If you think that anytime in the future you will be searching for a job, wanting to do consulting, sell a book, freelance, or earn side income then you should be establishing your online presence through a personal website.
+In addition to having a bigger research impact through dissemination, if you think that anytime in the future you will be searching for a job, wanting to do consulting, sell a book, freelance, or earn side income then you should be establishing your online presence through a personal website.
 There has never been an easier and cheaper time for you to start building a personal website.

 I believe that to develop a competitive advantage and stand out from the crowd you need a personal brand.
 If you are going to have a personal brand, you will need a website as the core of your virtual platform.

 It might seem overwhelming to think about setting up your own website however today all programs have easy to use drag and position content.
 You do not need to know a single piece of code to have a fantastic website.

 Disclosure: Some of the links in this post may be “affiliate links.”
 This means if you click on the link and purchase the item, at no extra cost to you I will receive an affiliate commission.